|

 Recorded by George Kentros on Gosfield's

-Lost Signals and Drifting Satellites was developed with George Kentros, a violinist in Stockholm who commissioned me to write a piece for "violin and something".
-The composition is scored for violin, accompanied by recordings of satellites, shortwaves and radio transmissions.
+Lost Signals and Drifting Satellites was developed with George Kentros, a violinist in Stockholm who commissioned me to write a piece for "violin and something."
+While researching the piece, I learned how the the Soviets captivated the world by launching Sputnik, the first satellite, in 1957.
+People all over the globe watched a tiny smudge drift across the horizon, and set up bulky radio equipment in order to listen with rapt attention to the abstract bleeps, blips, and static that the satellite broadcast.
+The piece is scored for violin, accompanied by recordings of satellites, shortwaves and radio transmissions, and is inspired by the image of a listener lost in a night sky littered with satellite noise.
 The static, sputter and concealed melodies of these transmissions are echoed by the violin, which drifts between extended techniques and traditional writing for the instrument.
-Like a radio that is gradually losing and gaining reception, the music shifts between these two worlds, hovering between notes and noise, and ultimately drifts into faraway static
+Like a radio that is gradually losing and gaining reception, the music shifts between these two worlds, hovering between notes and noise, and ultimately drifts into faraway static.

 Lost Signals and Drifting Satellites, The Harmony of the Body-Machine, and Marked by a Hat are from a set of solo compositions that were developed in close collaboration with individual performers.
 These pieces emphasize techniques developed by the musicians for whom the pieces were written, and incorporate non-traditional sounds and recording techniques.